 There may be more as well – so make sure it is all clear in the contract!

-1) Can you access your website?
+Will you have full access to your website?

 When you launch your new website, there should be no secrets.
 Well, really there should never be any secrets when developing your website – but that is another article entirely!